-24.3.3 REFURBISHMENT SOLUTIONS
+25.3.3 REFURBISHMENT SOLUTIONS

-A major advantage of the 5th Generation MiCOM 5th Generation IEDs is the ease in which you can refurbish both older P443/5/6 generation and legacy SHNB Micromho, SHPM Quadramho, LFZP Optimho and LFZR devices.
-The P40 5th Generation 5th Generation devices retain functional compatibility with SHNB and SHPM relays and form, fit and function compatibility for previous generation P443/5/6, LFZP and LFZR relays, while delivering the latest platform and software.
-The P40 5th Generation 5th Generation devices also maintain pin to pin refurbishment compatibility with previous generation P443/5/6 IEDs.
+A major advantage of the 5th Generation MiCOM 5th Generation series is the ease in which you can refurbish both older 5th Generation generation and legacy MBCH/KBCH devices.
+The P40 5th Generation platform retains form, fit and function compatibility, compared to older generations, while delivering the latest platform and software.
+For example, the 5th Generation line differential protection is fully compatible with all previous 5th Generation versions and maintains pin to pin refurbishment compatibility.

 This allows easy upgrade of the protection system with minimum impact, resulting in only a few minutes of downtime.